 Last-Minute Holiday Travel Deals

 The last few months of the year tend to blur by.
 The Halloween pumpkins have barely been kicked to the curb before Thanksgiving prep starts.
 And don’t be surprised to see Christmas decorations at the grocery store while you’re crossing off your Turkey Day shopping list.
 Planning an affordable vacation or flights to join family and friends over the holidays can seem like one more impossible task.
 But it’s not too late.
-With some insider advice on deals and rewards you can still concoct a wallet-friendly last-minute escape in time for Thanksgiving, Christmas or New Year’s Eve.
+With some insider advice on last-minute holiday travel deals you can still concoct a wallet-friendly last-minute escape in time for Thanksgiving, Christmas or New Year’s Eve.

 Use Flexible Travel Dates